govolution/avet/README.md

 - Chaining multiple iterations of AVET enables you to add multiple evasion layers, if necessary
 - combination of techniques: download your encrypted payload via powershell, while supplying the decryption key via command line argument at execution time, and finally inject your payload into another process, choosing from multiple techniques
 - basic sandbox checks
+- executie all available build scripts with build_script_tester.py, might also be interesting for researchers for building a set of "malicious" samples using different evasion and injection techniques

 Installation